 Why YouTube Is the Perfect Social Media Channel for Real Estate Agents

 As you might imagine from the title of this article, this means most real estate agents are leaving leads, and money, on the table by ignoring YouTube.
-Here are a few reasons why YouTube should be at the top of your lead generation strategies to try for 2019:
+Here are a few reasons why YouTube should be at the top of your lead generation strategies:

 1. YouTube Videos Rank on Google Much, Much More Easily Than Articles